carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 > 8. Save graph under new name: Add your initials to the file name under which the image is saved.
 Press Run.
 Your image should be visible in overall file hierarchy.
 >
 > Can you see the new colors already?
 What needs to be done?
+>
+{: .challenge}

+> ## Exercise 3: Add another analysis step
+> We have shown you how to manipulate text and code in Jupyter notebooks.
+You should be able to add data visualisation (a graph) and stats for long-day light condition including annotations yourself.
+>
+> 1. Add additional cells including
+> a.
+Titles
+> b.
+Edited code to depict graph from long-days (saved under different name)
+> c.
+Figure legend
+> d.
+Statistical testing of difference between genotypes on long-days (remember to assign a different variable throughout e.g. LD.aov)
+> e.
+Interpretation of results of statistical testing
+>
+{: .challenge}

+> ## Exercise 4: Sharing of your Jupyter Notebook
+> You have now generated your own analysis and interpretation on top of your collaborators results and want to share this with your colleagues.
+>
+> 1. Download your Notebook (ensure all code has been run) as .html
+> 2. View the documents and think about why it is important to run all code before download (try Cell > All Output > Clear and download your Notebook, compare the outputs)
+>
+> Questions:
+> * What is the difference between running all code and clearing all run code?
+> * Why is it important to run all code before download?
+>
 {: .challenge}

 ## Computational Notebooks - Jupyter Notebook for FAIR practices
 Computational notebooks are essentially laboratory notebooks for scientific computing.